mikelewis/explorer/processor/README.md

 System:
   Handles a slice of all the hosts.

-  SystemReceiver -> Process HTML -> URL Processor -> URL Scheduler
+  SystemReceiver -> Process HTML -> URL Processor -> Enqueue to URLScheduler

   SystemReceiver:
     What the load balancer passes messages to.